stippireddy/image-processing-language-compiler/README.md

 ## Synopsis

 This is an academic project that I have done for the Programming Language Principles course at the University of Florida.
+The grammar rules for the project can be found in the specifications folder.

 ## Installation